-Let’s take an example to understand how Plivo XML works.
-Consider a usecase where you want to reply to an incoming SMS.
+Let’s look at an example to see how Plivo XML works.
+Consider a use case where you want to reply to an incoming SMS message.

-The diagram below outlines a typical case where XML is used:
+This diagram outlines the message flow for a typical case where XML is used:

-An incoming SMS is received on a Plivo number and is connected through the Plivo SMS Platform.
-Plivo then looks up your
+An incoming SMS message is received on a Plivo number and is connected through the Plivo SMS Platform.
+Plivo then looks up the

-message_url configured for the Application that is linked to the Plivo number and makes a request to that URL.
-Your web application at that URL should return an XML document that provides instructions to the Plivo API on how the SMS should be handled.
-In this case, it should return an message XML to reply to the incoming SMS.
+message_url configured for the Application that’s linked to the Plivo number and makes a request to that URL.
+Your web application at that URL should return an XML document that provides instructions to the Plivo API on how the SMS message should be handled.
+In this case, it should return a message XML document to reply to the incoming SMS message.

-POST.
-However, you can configure Plivo to make its XML requests to your application via HTTP
+POST, but you can configure Plivo to make XML requests to your application via HTTP

-You can set these configuration parameters while sending out a message.
-To deal with incoming messages, Plivo uses the configuration attached to the Application that is linked to the phone number on which your incoming message is being received.
+You can set configuration parameters when sending out a message.
+To deal with incoming messages, Plivo uses the configuration attached to the application that’s linked to the phone number on which your incoming message is received.